preetikumari5/Self-learning-car-/README.md

 # Self learning car
-this is a project, where we are making a self learning car using carla open ai simulator and ros (integrating RL)
+This is a project, where we are making a self learning car using carla open ai simulator and ros (integrating RL)